carloscfgos1980/ZTM-Complete_Node_Course/10.RESTAPIs - SpaceX project/nasa-project/README.md

 https://academy.zerotomastery.io/courses/1206554/lectures/32067894

-1. Create a condiction in function loadLaunchData to check if we already have loaded the data otherwise we populate the database
+1. src/model/launches.model.js.
+Create a condiction in function loadLaunchData to check if we already have loaded the data otherwise we populate the database

+async function loadLaunchData(){
+const firstLaunch = await findLaunch({
+flightNumber:1,
+rocket: 'Falcon 1',
+mission: 'FalconSat'
+});
+if(firstLaunch){
+console.log('Launch data was already loaded!')
+} else{
+await populateLaunches();
+}
+}

-2. create a function (populateLaunches) that contains all the logic from populating the data
+2. src/model/launches.model.js.. create a function (populateLaunches) that contains all the logic from populating the data:

+async function populateLaunches(){
+console.log('Downloading some data...');
+const response = await axios.post(SPACEX_API_URL, {
+query:{},
+options:{
+pagination: false,
+populate:[
+{
+path: 'rocket',
+select: {
+name: 1
+}
+},
+{
+path: 'payloads',
+select:{
+'customers':1
+}
+}
+]
+}
+});
+if(!response.status === 200){
+console.log('Problem downloading data');
+throw new Error('Launch download data fail')
+}

+    const launchDocs = response.data.docs;
+    for(const launchDoc of launchDocs){
+        const payloads = launchDoc['payloads'];
+        const customers = payloads.flatMap((payload)=>{
+            return payload['customers'];
+        });

+        const launch = {
+            flightNumber: launchDoc['flight_number'],
+            mission: launchDoc['name'],
+            rocket: launchDoc['rocket']['name'],
+            launchDate: launchDoc['date_local'],
+            //target: "Kepler-442 b", // not applicable
+            customers,
+            upcoming: launchDoc['upcoming'],
+            success: launchDoc['success']
+        };
+        console.log(`${launch.flightNumber} ${launch.mission}`)

+        //TODO: Populate launches collection
+    }

+}

 # Lesson 11.
 Persisting SpaceX launches:

 https://academy.zerotomastery.io/courses/1206554/lectures/32033895

+1. <populateLaunches> function.
+Populate launches (save to database).
+At the button, call the function to save planets and pass the object(launch) we built: await saveLaunch(launch);

+- At this point we got an error coz the condiction we had in <saveLaunch> function to check if the planet exist in database so we do as follow:

-1. launches.mongo.js Removing the require from the launch schema for target so it will allow us to save launches from the SpaceX API target:{
+2. launches.mongo.js Removing the require from the launch schema for target so it will allow us to save launches from the SpaceX API target:{
    type: String,
    },

-2. launches.model.js.
+3. launches.model.js.
 Move condiction of existingPlanet from saveLaunch to scheduleLaunch.
 Otherwise it will throw an error when trying to save the data from SpaceX API since those planets does not exist in my mongoDB:

 async function scheduleNewLaunch(launch){
 const planet = await planets.findOne({